constructpm/boost/README.md

 # Prebuilt Boost

-This project builds the official, unmodified, Boost source code for C++ using Github actions runners.
+This project builds the official, unmodified, Boost source code for C++17 using Github actions runners.
 To avoid runtime conflicts with any system Boost installations the binaries are built as static libraries.

 ## Why?